normalian/My-Azure-Portal-ChromeExtension/README.md

 ## Supported browsers
 - Chrome
-- Edge - just open a link below and add Chrome Extension on your Edge browser
+- Edge - just open a link as follows and add Chrome Extension on your Edge browser

 ## How to install

-Visit https://chrome.google.com/webstore/detail/my-azure-portal-extention/jdaghfledaciocaiddjgcaamlcdhijjh with Edge or Chrome browser and add this extension.
+Open https://chrome.google.com/webstore/detail/my-azure-portal-extention/jdaghfledaciocaiddjgcaamlcdhijjh with Edge or Chrome browser and add this extension.

 ## How to configure
-Click extension icon on your browser first, and click this extension icon to show setting page for this Extension.
+Click extension icon on your browser first, then setting popup of this Extension will be shown.

 ![extension setting image01](img/setting-01.png "extension setting image01")